pauljcoles/cats/part2.md

 **The pattern stays universal, but the domain makes it real.**

+These domain mappings improve the BDD's accuracy and relevance to your specific context, making scenarios immediately useful rather than generic templates.
+Other domains will have completely different maps, allowing the AI to recognize universal patterns while adapting to your specific terminology.

+Previously, this context was scattered throughout the rules - a BMW configurator conversation would gradually contaminate generic BDD patterns with "M Sport Package" references.
+In the new approach, domain specifics live in dedicated files.

 ### "Show, Don't Tell" in Practice

 This discovery matched a principle I'd written in my framework: **"Show, don't tell."** Instead of explaining what makes good BDD, I showed the agent perfect examples and let it find the patterns.